Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Introduction

 \subsection{Gender in Robotics}

-``Gender'' as a design variable and structuring element in robotics is a relatively emergent field of inquiry with only a few theoretical engagements.
-The need to address the issue of gendering practices in robotics developed through critical analysis of prevalent bias towards high-pitched voice assistants on the market and robotic automation of women-dominated work \cite{west2019blush,alesich2017gendered}.
-West et al. \cite{west2019blush} found that voice assistants are often addressed and thought of as feminine due to their default high-pitched voice and perceived helpfulness.
-More problematically, their servitude and often jokey responses to abusive remarks are criticized to promote stereotypically gendered associations and normalization of abuse against women \cite{west2019blush,loideain2020alexa}.
-With the increase of robotic technologies used in social settings, aspects such as gendered voice and gendered embodiment of the robot are inevitably in need to be critically examined.
-Thus, testing for a preference of gendered robots is receiving increasing attention.
-Especially, robots with perceived feminine features are assumed to be a better fit for social interaction and service providing in domestic environments \cite{pillinger2019gender}, similar to the idea of helpful high-pitched voice assistants.
-In fact, most humanoid robots in service roles are gendered with feminine characteristics or are female-presenting \cite{alesich2017gendered}.
-The association between femininity and servitude is increasingly criticized and analyzed to understand its social consequences \cite{perugia2021gender,bisconti2021we}.
+Currently, there is still little knowledge about the effects of gendering robots and what exactly it entails to ``gender'' a robot.
+This begs the question whether ``gender'' can be a useful or harmful design feature in humanoid robots. ``Gender'' as a design variable and structuring element in robotics is a relatively emergent field of inquiry with only a few theoretical engagements.
+The need to address the issue of gendering practices in robotics developed through critical analysis of prevalent bias towards high-pitched voice assistants on the market, which have been criticized for promoting stereotypes in gendered job associations and normalization of abuse against women \cite{west2019blush,alesich2017gendered,loideain2020alexa}.
+With the increase of robotic technologies used in social settings, aspects like the gendered voice and embodiment of the robot are inevitably in need of critical examination.
+Thus, testing for a preference of gendered robots is receiving increased attention.